Facilitating for Change: Transforming Places and Spaces in Polarized Times

 Sliding scale tuition

-More than ever, people with the awareness to cross the boundaries between cultures and ideas and create opportunities for different worlds to come together are doing critical change-making work.
+More than ever before, successful change-makers have the awareness and skills to cross the boundaries between cultures and ideas to create opportunities for different worlds to learn and repair together.
 They have the skills and the courage to go toward rather than from.
 They can speak plainly with those who are not like them about how they are different.
+They understand how their own identity is viewed by others and they know who they are in their work.
 They see this moment as being about honoring those differences, repairing, and finding the ways to move forward together.
 They are staunch defenders of what they love, but they do not assume their love is more important than any one else’s.

 This annual workshop teaches practical skills grounded in facilitative leadership.
 We will explore how this adeptness can transform organizations, coalitions and communities to create progress together.
 How does one embody that work, to be open to the things we can’t see in ourselves, to more fully recognize one’s privileges, to move our work away from charity and toward reciprocity?